ULStats/MA4128Assessment-2018/Sean Leahy 2- Outlier Detection in R.md

 effect on the analysis.

 ### Application
-One major reson outlier identification is important is when testing fornormality of data.
-Tests for normality in data may falsely reject normality due to the presence of outliers.
+One major reson outlier identification is important is when testing for normality of data.
+Tests  may falsely reject normality due to the presence of outliers in a sample.
 For this reason it is firstly important to graphically visualize the data to see if by inspection any outliers can be identified.